 How are RIB Beds installed in your campervan?

-You need to make sure that you take into account leaving enough space for the rear “cushion” of the RIB to fold flat.
-This means the bed will be further forward in comparison to a rock and roll.
+You need to ensure that you consider leaving enough space for the rear “cushion” of the RIB to fold flat.
+This means the bed will be further forward than a rock and roll.

 How to look after your RIB bed so that it lasts as long as possible

 Taking care of your RIB bed in your campervan conversion is essential if you want it to last as long as possible.
-Regular cleaning and maintenance of the camper bed is key - vacuum it on a regular basis with an upholstery attachment, and be sure to regularly brush off any dust or debris that may have settled in the folds.
+Regular cleaning and maintenance of the camper bed is key - vacuum it regularly with an upholstery attachment, and be sure to periodically brush off any dust or debris that may have settled in the folds.

-Additionally, using mattress protectors will ensure that dirt and oils build-up don't stick to the fabric - something that can reduce its life expectancy.
-Pay attention to which cleaning products you're using, too: some may prematurely degrade the fabric over time or strip away protective coatings, so read labels carefully before use!
+Additionally, using mattress protectors will ensure that dirt and oil build-up doesn't stick to the fabric - something that can reduce its life expectancy.
+Pay attention to which cleaning products you're using, too: some may prematurely degrade the material over time or strip away protective coatings, so read labels carefully before use!

 Wildworx RIB Bed Campervans

-Wildworx has been fitting RIB beds in campervans for years.
-We exclusively use them as our seat / bed supplier for our conversions.
+Wildworx has fitted RIB beds in campervans for years.
+We exclusively use them as our seat/bed supplier for our conversions.
 We offer RIB bed fitting as part of a full campervan conversion or on its own.